On Radio

 If you are worried about a power outage that could freeze plumbing pipes, you should shut off the water at the main valve, drain down all the water lines and fill all the sink traps, bathtub and shower traps as well as toilet bowels with RV anti-freeze.
 This is a special easy to find anti-freeze that is designed to not bother septic systems, either private systems or the municipal system.
 It will keep the traps working while there is no water in the lines, keeping foul odours out of the house.

-One really interesting detail is the question about how much heat does it take for frost to not crack the foundation?
-The technical answer is just barely above freezing, 55 degrees is a fair degree of safety over that minimum.
 Why just above freezing?
 Because frost causes its problems generally by a phenomena called Ice Lenses, disks of ice that form in wet clay soils.
 These lenses will form perpendicular to the direction of heat loss.
 So if the soil outside the foundation is below freezing but the soil is warmer than the basement because the geothermal heat is above the freezing air temperature, these ice lenses will form parallel to the wall.
 Since ice expands as it forms, these lenses will push against the wall, explaining that horizontal crack at the cottage.
 If the basement is slightly warmer than the soil outdoors, no matter how much insulation is on the wall, the heat will be moving from the basement out into the soil and up.
 Now the ice lenses will be forming in a horizontal plane and the force of expansion is harmlessly up, leaving the foundation alone and crack free.
+Follow this link for more information on Ice Lenses.

 Article 1466